 A fireside chat with Andrew and Karen…

 Andrew and Karen had been friends for many years, and they shared an interest in home building.
 Karen had spent 25 years in the wine industry and was ready for a change.
 While Andrew’s strength was in finance and planning, he needed a partner who could work with clients on the design elements.
-With a love of architecture and interior design, and a passion for working with people, it was only a matter of time before Karen came on board and she joined Strategic Homes in 2014 (in 2018, the company would be renamed Touchstone Homes).
+With a love of architecture and interior design, and a passion for working with people, it was only a matter of time before Karen came on board.

 A more personal service

 As a team of just two, Andrew and Karen have always been determined to provide a much more personal service than that offered by other home building companies.
-One where the relationship between customer and home builder is much closer and the ‘product’ or home that results is far more focused in the customer’s individual needs and desires.
+One where the relationship between customer and home builder is much closer and the results are far more focused in the customer’s individual needs and desires.

 “We both really enjoy the home building industry, especially establishing a relationship with our clients and seeing their excitement and happiness when they take possession of their new home,” says Andrew.